 Born into a formidable musical dynasty, Eliza grew up steeped in the folk traditions of England.
 Her mother Norma was one of The Watersons, whose tight harmony arrangements of traditional songs became one of the defining sounds of the 1960s folk revival.
 Her father, Martin Carthy, is a hugely significant singer and guitarist, who influenced the likes of Bob Dylan and Paul Simon.

-Eliza is going to run a residency called ‘Hull Is’ based on a reworking of Three Day Millionaire by (her uncle) Mike Waterson, working with Gary Hammond and Sam Pirt to write a cup percussion pattern which can be learned by everyone.
-Eliza will then write a new song to layer on top of Three Day Millionaire which will be about Hull in the present seeking out conversations with Wyke College dancers, writers and music students, Kingston Boxing Club with its links into the former fishing industry, Bangara Dancers from the Hindu Cultural Association, Boulevard Village Hall Coffee Morning/Giroscope, Spring Cottage Primary School – Year 1 and Year 5 pupils, Dock Workers – ABP and Market Traders – Walton Street Market and Trinity Market

-The resulting work with create a brand new song - ‘Hull is’ with participants generating the text and music.
+Eliza is going to run a residency called ‘Hull Is’ based on a reworking of Three Day Millionaire by (her uncle) Mike Waterson, Eliza will write a new song inspired by Hull in the present.
+She is workshoping and having conversations with a wide cross section of the Community, including students at Wyke College Kingston Boxing Club Dancers from the Hindu Cultural Association, Hessle Road residents at Boulevard Village Hall Coffee Morning, volunteers atGiroscope Housing Co-operative, Year 1 and 5 pupils at Spring Cottage Primary School – employees at Associated British Ports, local Market Traders and a cross section of Hull2017 volunteers.
+Eliza will work with Hull based folk duo Gary Hammond and Sam Pirt (aka The Hut People) to create a ‘Hull Is’ song, and to write a cup percussion pattern which can be learned by everyone.

-Eliza is considering creating an on-line resources which would lay out the process step-by-step so that other schools groups could write "Hull is" songs and then post them on a website.
-To be confirmed.

-Eliza will work with folk musician Sam Pirt and percussionist Gary Hammond from Hull to deliver the project.

 ERROLLYN WALLEN